 About Sean M. Ryan

-Sean M. Ryan was elected to the New York State Senate in 2020, and previously served in the New York State Assembly from 2011 to 2020.
-Sean represents the 60th Senate District, which includes parts of the City of Buffalo, the City of Tonawanda, and the Towns of Brant, Evans, Grand Island, Hamburg, Orchard Park and Tonawanda, as well as the Villages of Angola, Blasdell, Hamburg, Farnham, Kenmore, and Orchard Park.
+Sean M. Ryan was first elected to the New York State Senate in 2020 after previously serving in the New York State Assembly from 2011 to 2020.
+Sean represents the 61st Senate District, which includes parts of the City of Buffalo, the City of Tonawanda, the Towns of Amherst, Grand Island, and Tonawanda, as well as the Villages of Kenmore and Williamsville.

-Sean proudly grew up in Lackawanna, where he learned the value of hard work from his father who was a firefighter, and his mother who was a teacher.
+Sean proudly grew up in Lackawanna, where he learned the value of hard work from his father, who was a firefighter, and his mother, who was a teacher.
 Western New York is his home, and Western New York values are a part of who he is.
-As a kid, Sean was taught if you worked hard you will be secure, you will have a place in the economy, and you can live the American dream.
+As a kid, Sean was taught if you work hard, you will be secure, you will have a place in the economy, and you can live the American dream.
 During his senior year in high school, that abruptly came to an end as Bethlehem Steel closed down.
 Thousands lost their jobs, and family, friends, and neighbors were all displaced in the economy.
 For generations, Western New York struggled to get back on its feet.

 In the State Assembly, Sean worked to transform the Western New York economy during his time in office.
 He learned the lessons of Bethlehem Steel and used those lessons to guide his work to create progress for Buffalo and Western New York.